Losing dimensions: Geometric memorization in generative diffusion: Abstract

-Generative diffusion models \citep{sohl2015deep} have achieved spectacular performance in image \citep{ho2020denoising, song2019generative, song2021scorebased} and video \citep{ho2022video, singer2022make, blattmann2023videoldm, videoworldsimulators2024} generation and currently form the backbone of most state-of-the-art image generation software \citep{betker2023improving, esser2024scaling}.
-The defining feature of these models is their remarkable ability to generalize on complex high-dimensional data distributions.
-However, diffusion models are known to be capable of fully memorizing the training set in the low-data regime \citep{somepalli2023diffusion, somepalli2023understanding, kadkhodaie2024generalization}, and in this regime have been shown \citep{ambrogioni2024search, hoover2023memory} to be mathematically equivalent to Dense Associative Memory networks, which are modern variants of the celebrated Hopfield model admitting very large memory storage capacity \citep{krotov2016dense}.
-The ability of the models to memorize has widespread societal implications, as in case of memorization their adoption would likely violate existing copyright laws.
-Therefore, understanding the factors that lead to generalization and memorization has great practical and theoretical value and drives future developments.
-It is often conjectured that natural images and other high-dimensional natural data have most of their variability confined on a relatively small sub-space of the ambient space of all possible pixel-values \citep{peyre2009manifold, fefferman2016testing}.
-This \emph{latent manifold} charts the space of possible images, which is embedded in a significantly larger space of meaningless configurations of pixels.
-The dimensionality of the latent manifold provides an estimate of the richness of generalizations since it quantifies the number of (linearly independent) ways in which an image can be altered while remaining in the space of possible generations.
-From this geometric perspective, a network that fully memorized the training set corresponds to a zero-dimensional latent manifold (i.e., a collection of points), because the individual ``memories'' cannot be altered without leaving the space of possible generated images.
-Generative diffusion models have a rich mathematical structure that closely mirrors systems that have been heavily studied in statistical physics \citep{montanari2023sampling, raya_spontaneous_2023, biroli2024dynamical, biroli2023generative, ambrogioni2023statistical}.
-Recent works have shown that the transition from generalization to memorization in diffusion models is the result of a glass phase transition in the underlying energy function \citep{biroli2024dynamical, ambrogioni2023statistical}, which turns generative diffusion in a form of Dense Associative Memory network \citep{ambrogioni2024search, hoover2023memory}.
-When the data is supported on a latent manifold, it is then natural to ask if all dimensions are lost at once due to memorization, or if instead they are lost gradually in separate transition events.
-In this paper, we refer to this intermediate memorization phenomenon as \emph{geometric memorization} \citep{ross2024geometric}.
+Generative diffusion models \citep{sohldickstein2015deep} have achieved spectacular performance in image \citep{ho2020denoising, song2019generative, song2021score} and video \citep{ho2022video, singer2022make, blattmann2023videoldm, videoworldsimulators2024} generation, and currently form the backbone of most state-of-the-art image generation software \citep{betker2023improving, esser2024scaling}.
+The defining feature of these models is their remarkable ability to generalize over complex, high-dimensional data distributions.
+However, diffusion models are also known to fully memorize the training set in the low-data regime \citep{somepalli2023diffusion, somepalli2023understanding, kadkhodaie2024generalization}, and in this regime have been shown to be mathematically equivalent to Dense Associative Memory networks \citep{ambrogioni2023search, hoover2023memory, pham2025memorization}, which are modern variants of the celebrated Hopfield model admitting very large memory storage capacity \citep{krotov2016dense}.
+The ability of these models to memorize has widespread societal implications, as in such cases their adoption could violate existing copyright laws.
+Therefore, understanding the factors that lead to generalization and memorization has significant practical and theoretical value, driving future developments.